-If you’re looking for something a bit different, and if you’re like me and love anything with Balsamic vinegar, here’s a super easy pot roast!
-No browning needed and it turns out beautifully.
-Every time.
-This is a long time family fave from one of the Fine Cooking Comfort Magazines.
+If you’re looking for something a bit different, and if you’re like me and love anything with Balsamic vinegar, here’s a super easy pot roast for you.
+You don’t even need to brown this & I love skipping that messy step. 🙂 Do plan ahead for a long marinade, though.

 - 3 pound chuck roast